Joystream/onchain-git-poc/design.md

 The `push-refs` sub-command computes the updates to send to the server (as encoded in the `MsgUpdateReferences` message) according to a certain algorithm:

-1. Get advertised references from server.
+1. Get advertised references from server, where the server determines which references the repository has and what is the repository's head.
 2. Determine references existing in local repository.
 3. Given provided "refspecs" (specifications from Git on references to add/update/delete), produce commands for adding, updating and deleting references on the server.